guardian/price-migration-engine/docs/migration-implementation-manual.md

 """

 If the table that you are downloading has more than 50,000 items, and you want all of them, just update that number.

+## When is a migration completed ?

+A migration is completed when every item of the cohort table is in either of the following processing stages:

+- `AmendmentWrittenToSalesforce`
+- `ZuoraCancellation`
+- `EstimationFailed`
+- `NotificationSendFailed`
+- `AmendmentFailed`
+- `Cancelled`